Sunalta, Calgary

 Sunalta is a residential neighbourhood in the southwest quadrant of Calgary, Alberta.

 It is located in the inner city, southwest of downtown Calgary, south of the Bow River, and both east and north of the community of Scarboro.
 It contains a balanced mix of single-family detached home, condominium and apartment buildings.

-It is represented in the Calgary City Council by Ward 8 councilor Courtney Walcott, on a provincial level by Calgary-Currie MLA Janet Eremenko, and at federal level by Calgary Centre MP Greg McLean.
+It is represented in the Calgary City Council by Ward 8 councilor Nathaniel Schmidt, on a provincial level by Calgary-Currie MLA Janet Eremenko, and at federal level by Calgary Centre MP Greg McLean.

 The community was established in 1910 on land annexed to the city of Calgary in 1907 and previously owned by the Canadian Pacific Railway.
 The community has an area redevelopment plan in place.

 Sunalta has C-Train service through the Sunalta LRT Station.

 Demographics

 In the City of Calgary's 2021 municipal census, Sunalta had a population of living in dwellings With a land area of 0.8809 km2, it had a population density of in 2021.

 Sunalta is a mixed income neighbourhood, with the 2021 median household income of $58,000, and 19% of Sunalta residents being low-income.
 As of 2021, 31% of the residents were immigrants.
 A proportion of 85.8% of the buildings were condominiums or apartments, and 76% of the housing was used for renting.
 36% of Sunalta residents spent 30%+ of their incomes on housing, compared to the Calgary average of 23%.